 Public buses are frequent in Santorini around the towns and resorts, providing a cost-effective way of getting around.
 They run more regularly in peak season, when they travel between the main resorts every half-hour.
 Taxis are a relatively cheap way of getting round your resort - short hops usually cost little more than a few euros.
 There are taxi ranks throughout all of the main resorts and your hotel can help you book one in advance, to avoid the language barrier.

-A hire car is a great way to see the area if you plan on moving around and taking in the main sites, as well as some of the more remote villages and beaches that will not be accessible by public transport.
+A hire car is a great way to see the area if you plan on moving around and taking in the main sites during your holidays to Santorini, as well as some of the more remote villages and beaches that will not be accessible by public transport.
 There are many car-hire companies to choose from, all offering a similar level of service and price.
 There is a good network of roads across Santorini linking the main towns and resorts - as well as some scenic coastal routes that are more winding but still easily navigable.

 Santorini is a family-friendly destination and many Greek restaurants and bars welcome children.
-As the majority of resorts are only 15 to 25 minutes from the airport, there are lots of options for a holiday base with excitable children.
+As the majority of resorts are only 15 to 25 minutes from the airport, there are lots of options for cheap Santorini holidays with excitable children.
 Many families choose to stay in Kamari for its attractions, long beach, and transfer time of just 15 minutes.

 Connector type: Generally round two-pin plugs, marked as southern Europe.